 Checking that your security software’s adware detection settings are active is your next step.
 Your security software might not detect and remove adware by default.
-As we mentioned earlier, many reputable software programs are ad-supported to offer their software for free.

 Often, legitimate adware programs do not have any uninstall procedures of adware components.
-Some can use technologies that are similar to those used by viruses to penetrate your computer and run unnoticed.
+Some can use technologies similar to those used by viruses to penetrate your computer and run unnoticed.
 This again is not inherently malicious, as the ads are part of your agreement for getting free software.

 Note: Many freeware and shareware programs stop displaying adverts as soon as you’ve registered or purchased the program.
-However, some programs use built-in, third-party adware utilities.
+However, some programs use built-in third-party adware utilities.
 These utilities can remain installed on your computer after you’ve registered or purchased the program.
-If you remove the adware component that may cause the program to malfunction.
+If you remove the adware component, that may cause the program to malfunction.
 This is legitimate and should not be disrupted if you’ve consented to the terms of the product.
 If you feel unsafe, stop using the product and remove it entirely.

 Since there may be valid reasons why adware is present on your computer, antivirus solutions may not be able to determine whether a specific adware program poses a threat to you.